 Research sponsored by the Rickover Fellowship Program in Nuclear Engineering can be published after appropriate review and approval.
 Each Fellow is required to keep a notebook describing accomplishments made at school and while on practicum assignment at one of the two Naval Nuclear Laboratory sites.
 The notebook’s content will be reviewed and approved at the Laboratory.
 External public releases such as, but not limited to, journal publications, conference proceedings/posters, and thesis documents are coordinated through the Laboratory advisor.
 Each Fellow will work with their Laboratory advisor to submit information for formal review and approval no less than 25 working days prior to the required date of submission (e.g., conference submission deadline, defense date, or submission for graduation).
 The Laboratory advisor will assist the Fellow in obtaining required approvals.

-DOE and USCA encourage fellows to publish reports and articles in scientific and engineering journals.
-All publications must receive prior approval from the program administrators and must show the joint affiliation of the fellow with the university and, if appropriate, with the laboratory in which the research was conducted, and should acknowledge fellowship support.
+DOE and USCA encourage Fellows to publish reports and articles in scientific and engineering journals.
+All publications must receive prior approval from the Naval Nuclear Laboratory.
+The publication must show the joint affiliation of the Fellow with the university and, if appropriate, with the laboratory in which the research was conducted, and should acknowledge Fellowship support.
 Fellowship support should be acknowledged in the following manner:

 This research was performed under appointment to the Rickover Fellowship Program in Nuclear Engineering sponsored by Naval Reactors Division of the U.S. Department of Energy.